Tikubonn/goot.el/README.md

 # goot.el
-this add some loop macros that support break/continue operators.
+this add some loop macros that support break/continue operators without exception oprators.